keizerkarel1/stability-ai-mcp-server/README.md

 - Support for the new `stable-image-core` and `stable-image-ultra` endpoints
 - Updated SD3.5 model support
-- **Inline image display** - images appear directly in Claude chat instead of just file paths
+- **Automatic image preview** - images open automatically in your system's default image viewer
+- **Organized file structure** - metadata saved in separate `/metadata` subfolder
 - Python-based implementation for easier community contribution
 - Enhanced error handling and validation